 But the curious thing is that those victims -- not just snowmachiners but skiers, climbers and others -- are usually experienced outdoors people who just haven't taken the time to become avalanche aware.
 The U.S. Forest Service, whose holdings include vast avalanche-prone lands, notes that the avalanche-awareness skills of victims usually lag far behind their proficiency in their chosen activity.

 Such blindness is not because there's a lack of information available.
-Alaska is fortunate to have the Alaska Mountain Safety Center, which offers courses. ...
-The Chugach National Forest ... has general avalanche information on its Web site.
+Alaska is fortunate to have the Alaska Mountain Safety Center, which offers courses in Anchorage and in the Matanuska-Susitna Borough.
+The Chugach National Forest, although in Southcentral Alaska, has general avalanche information on its Web site.
 And a simple search on the Web will bring up enough information for a full night's reading.

 Alaska doesn't have what its enlightened neighbors to the south -- the states of Washington and Oregon -- have: a working avalanche-detection system.
 Tuesday's forecast for the Cascades, for example, warns of ''considerable avalanche danger above 6,000 feet and moderate below, gradually decreasing Tuesday afternoon and night.
 Slowly increasing danger Wednesday becoming considerable above 5,000 to 6,000 feet and moderate below through Wednesday night.''

 Alaska has seen 74 people die in avalanches from the winter of 1985-1986 to the winter of 2001-2002.